TakashiYoshinaga/Oculus-Quest-Interaction-Sample/README.md

 # Oculus Quest Interactin Sample
 Primitive sample of interaction between controllers and virtual objects for Oculus Quest.
+You can experience just by opening following site in web browser of Oculus Quest since this sample was made with A-Frame.
 ## Experiences
 <b>Experienc on Glitch</b><br>
 https://quest-demo.glitch.me